steadylearner/Python_Tkinter_Example/README.md

     return read_settings("form")[0]["details"]["voice_gender"]
 ```

-Here, we save some read and upsert features for form settings to functions so we can easily resue in other parts of the app.
+Here, we save some read and upsert features for form settings to functions so we can easily reuse in other parts of the app.

 We only need to save a single entry for form settings.
 You can include more settings to save here for your custom app later.